ENate/spring-kafka-microservices-app/README.md

 ### Other Tech Stack

-- Authorization via Spring OAuth2 resource server (via keycloak)
+- Authorization via Spring OAuth2 resource server (using keycloak)
 - Keycloack provides the authorization via OAuth2 & OIDC

 ### Others include

 - Monitoring via Grafana and Prometheus
-- Package and deploy using Docker and Kubernetes
+- Package and deploy using Docker and Kubernetes (later)

 ### Steps to Run the Application